When you teach yourself German, your experience is unique from everyone else’s.

 You know the English language concept of an angel sitting on one shoulder telling you the right thing to do, while a little devil sits on your other shoulder, trying to persuade you to wander down his irresponsible road?

 The innerer Schweinehund is the German equivalent of this concept.
 The phrase translates directly to “inner pig-dog.”
-The innerer Schweinehund is the voice inside your head that says “You don’t have to go to the gym,” or “You can take that extra piece of cake” or “You’ve studied German enough today.”
+The innerer Schweinehund is the voice inside your head that steers you wrong, saying “You don’t have to go to the gym,” or “You can take that extra piece of cake” or “You’ve studied German enough today.”
 Silence your innerer Schweinehund and you’ll get a lot more done.

 This phrase is roughly equivalent to the American expression, “that ship has sailed.”
-If a situation is irredeemable, or there’s nothing else you can do to change something, you would use this phrase.
+If a situation is irredeemable, or there’s nothing else you can do to change something, you’d use this phrase.
 It translates directly to “the/that train has already left.”

 This phrase literally means “morning hours have gold in mouth.”
 Nonsensical?
 Not if you know the idiom.
 This is basically the German equivalent of “the early bird gets the worm”—if you wake up, get out of bed and start work early, you’ll be a lot more productive.